IICSA and the Methodist Church

 *The following sections of information have been taken from a variety of sources such as the Methodist Church in Britain, IICSA and the Church of England websites.
 Please note that we are not responsible for the content of any external sites and users should be aware of the data protection policies of any external sites.*

-The Independent Inquiry into Child Sexual Abuse (IICSA) will start its investigation into Child Protection in Religious Organisations and Settings on Monday 16 March 2020.
+The Independent Inquiry into Child Sexual Abuse (IICSA) is to start its investigation into Child Protection in Religious Organisations and Settings on Monday 16 March 2020.
 The hearing will last for two weeks and the Methodist Church has been asked to take part along with other religious organisations with a significant presence in England and Wales including non-conformist Christian denominations, the Jehovah’s Witnesses, Baptists, representatives of Islam, Judaism, Sikhism, Hinduism and Buddhism.

 The Independent Inquiry into Child Sexual Abuse (IICSA) was set up by the Government after concerns that some organisations were failing and continuing to fail to protect children from sexual abuse.
 As a statutory inquiry, IICSA can compel witnesses to give evidence and ask for any material it feels is necessary to investigate where institutions have let children down in the past.
 After each hearing, the Inquiry’s panel which is chaired by Professor Alexis Jay OBE, will make recommendations to help better protect children in the future.